TriplyDB/Documentation/docs/ratt-transform/index.md

 <h3 id='list-object'>Iterating over lists of objects</h3>

 In the previous section, we saw that we were able to assert the name of the first country and the name of the second country.
 But what do we do if we want to assert the name for every country in the world?
-And what do we do if some countries have a name in 2 languages, but other countries have a name in 1 or 3 languaes?
+And what do we do if some countries have a name in 2 languages, but other countries have a name in 1 or 3 languages?
 What we need is a simple way to express that we want RATT to make an assertion for every element in a list.

 RATT uses the `mw.forEach` function for this purpose.
 The following code snippet asserts the name for *each* country in the example data: